 It's all about Chris Dodd.

-Maybe Senator Chris Dot of Connecticut has no chance to win the presidency.
+Maybe Senator Chris Dodd of Connecticut has no chance to win the presidency.

 Maybe he does.

-In any case, the mere fact that he called me the other day to remind me that he is running tells me something.
+In any case, the mere fact that he called me the other day to remind me that he's running tells me something.

-That most of the Democratic Party's saviest veterans, elected officials in their Capitol Hill suites, Hollywood uh matchers tooling around the Santa Monica freeway in their Priuses, the New York soft money crowd eating their egg white omelets at the Regency In Manhattan are convinced that Hillary cannot win.
+That most of the Democratic Party's savviest veterans, elected officials in their Capitol Hill suites, Hollywood matchers tooling around the Santa Monica Freeway in their Priuses, the New York soft money crowd eating their egg white omelets at the Regency in Manhattan are convinced that Hillary cannot win.

-Barack Obama on the strength of one speech.
+And none of you have seen them all touting Obama, Barack Obama, on the strength of one speech.

 So something's afoot out there where Hillary Clinton is concerned in the Democratic Party.